Share

 “It’s a federal reinsurance program whereby carriers would contribute to a fund held by the federal government.
 When a natural disaster fits a certain category — wildfire, flood, earthquake, hurricane — insurers could draw from that pool to cover losses that exceed their capped exposure.”

-Think of it as an insurance policy for insurance companies — a safety net to stabilize the industry during extreme disasters.
+In simple terms, it’s an “insurance policy for insurance companies” — a safety net designed to stabilize the industry during extreme disasters.

-Susman compared it to the Social Security trust fund, half-jokingly noting, “Of course, they’d never touch it… because that never happens.”
+Susman half-jokingly compared it to the Social Security trust fund, quipping, “Of course, they’d never touch it… because that never happens.”

 “I’m open to any kind of solution-driven thought.
 Partnership might not be a terrible thing — but we’ve seen the federal government also muck things up.
 So it would definitely need some fine-tuning.”

-While California has become the poster child for insurance turmoil, Susman was quick to point out that the crisis is not a California-only problem.
+While California has become the poster child for insurance turmoil, Susman was quick to emphasize that this is not just a California problem.

 “Florida has problems.
 Texas has problems.
 Louisiana has problems.
 New York has problems.
 Colorado is opening up its first FAIR Plan because they’re having wildfire issues that private carriers can’t handle.”

-The truth is, climate-related disasters — from floods to hurricanes to wildfires — are intensifying nationwide.
-Insurance companies are struggling to price risk accurately, regulators are struggling to approve rates fast enough, and consumers are getting squeezed in between.
+Climate-related disasters — from floods to hurricanes to wildfires — are intensifying nationwide.
+Insurers are struggling to price risk accurately.
+Regulators are struggling to approve rate increases fast enough.
+Consumers are caught in the middle.

-A federal reinsurance framework, in theory, could stabilize markets across multiple states, spreading risk more evenly across regions.
+In theory, a federal reinsurance framework could stabilize multiple state markets by spreading catastrophic risk across regions.

 “If there’s a bad flood somewhere,” Susman explained, “California carriers have paid into this fund.
 If there’s a wildfire, Texas carriers have paid into this fund.
 Talk about fair, right?”